fmehmetun/tf_GAN_mnist/README.md

 # tf_GAN_mnist
 One of the most basic GAN setup.
-Training on MNIST dataset for generating handwritten digits.
+Training on MNIST dataset for generating handwritten digits, on Tensorflow.

 # Training
 `python train.py`